vh13294/nestjs-url-generator/README.md

 @Controller()
 export class AppController {
-    constructor(
-        private readonly urlGeneratorService: UrlGeneratorService,
+  constructor(private readonly urlGeneratorService: UrlGeneratorService) {}
-    ) { }

   @Get('makeSignedUrl')
   async makeSignedUrl(): Promise<string> {
     // This will generate:
     // localhost:3000/emailVerification?
     // expirationDate=2021-12-12T00%3A00%3A00.000Z&
     // signed=84b5a021c433d0ee961932ac0ec04d5dd5ffd6f7fdb60b46083cfe474dfae3c0
     return this.urlGeneratorService.signedControllerUrl({
       controller: AppController,
       controllerMethod: AppController.prototype.emailVerification,
       expirationDate: new Date('2021-12-12'),
-        })
+      // or using DateTime library of your choice
+      // will be expired 30 minutes after it was created
+      expirationDate: dayjs().add(30, 'minute').toDate(),
+    });
   }
 }
 ```

 - [expirationDate] and [signed] query keys are used for signed URL.

 - By default, the signed URLs lives forever.
   You can add expiration date to them at the time of generating one.

 ### Reminder